09 Early years practice policy

 - Key persons discuss transition to school with parents

-preparing their child for school and will share information about how the setting is working in partnership with the school to aid transition.
+are preparing their child for school and will share information about how the setting is working in partnership with the school to aid transition.

 - Key persons will make clear to parents the information